Hernando de Soto: Effects of expedition in North America

 The records of the expedition contributed greatly to European knowledge about the geography, biology, and ethnology of the New World.
 The de Soto expedition's descriptions of North American natives are the earliest-known source of information about the societies in the Southeast.
 They are the only European description of the culture and habits of North American native tribes before these peoples encountered other Europeans.
 De Soto's men were both the first and nearly the last Europeans to witness the villages and civilization of the Mississippian culture.

 De Soto's expedition led the Spanish crown to reconsider Spain's attitude toward the colonies north of Mexico.
 He claimed large parts of North America for Spain.
+Many accounts of de Soto's expeditions evolved the Spanish perception of "northern Mexican" territories, from plundering efforts to colonization efforts.

-Efforts to reconstruct de Soto's route was met with resistance from public denunciation questioning the credibility of the "official route”. earning more details on the de Soto used matters because with a precise reconstruction of the de Soto route in hand, the information and incidents of the expedition can then be linked to archaeological information, and in this way we can build a picture of the social geography of a significant portion of the sixteenth-century southeastern United States.
+Efforts to reconstruct de Soto's route was met with resistance from public denunciation questioning the credibility of the "official route”.
+Learning more details on the route de Soto used matters because with a precise reconstruction of the de Soto route in hand, the information and incidents of the expedition can then be linked to archaeological information, and in this way we can build a picture of the social geography of a significant portion of the sixteenth-century southeastern United States.